I am a senior extension scientist at Cesar Australia, where I engage with a range of different interest groups to promote integrated pest management.

 I am also finishing off my work as a postdoc in the Behavioural Ecology Group at Macquarie University, where my research investigated in the social and environmental factors that drive biodiversity and species interactions in cities.

-I’m an Urban Ecologist interested in the environmental factors driving biodiversity in cities.
-I am fascinated by the ability of some species to thrive in highly modified environments and I’m interested in investigating the traits that allow them to do this.
+I am fascinated by the ability of some “urban exploiting” species to thrive in highly modified environments and I am investigating the traits that allow them to do this.

 I completed my honours research in 2009 with the CIBER research group at the University of Western Australia.
 My honours thesis was titled: Worker heterozygosity and immune response in feral and managed honeybees.
 My research quantified levels of inbreeding in feral and managed honey bees from South Western Australia and looked at the interactions between heterozygosity and immune function.

 I live in Sydney with my partner and two young sons.
 We all love spending time outdoors and our weekends are often spent exploring bush land (or playgrounds…) in our current city of residence.
 We have a special connection with Germany and like to travel overseas when ever we can.

 Email: lowe.lizzy at gmail.com